itymoshenko/zabbix-monitoring/vfs-file-discovery/README.md

 ![Trigger_config](screenshots/zbx_file_discovery_trigger_config.PNG)

 ## Notes
-Custom script has been written using Python 3.7
+Custom script has been written using Python 3.7.

-Template were created and tested on Zabbix 4.2.4 and CentOS Linux release 7.6.1810 (Core)
+Template were created and tested on Zabbix 4.2.4 and CentOS Linux release 7.6.1810 (Core).